bramp/wordclock/README.md

 # WordClock

 A minimal, aesthetic word clock application built with Flutter.
-Inspired by Qlocktwo.
+Inspired by [QLOCKTWO](https://www.qlocktwo.com/).

 Features:
 - **Time to Words**: Converts current time into a grid of lighted words (e.g., "IT IS TWENTY FIVE TO TEN").